ankane/prophet-ruby/README.md

 Prophet.anomalies(series)
 ```

-Specify the uncertainty interval width (decrease for more anomalies) [unreleased]
+Specify the width of uncertainty intervals (decrease for more anomalies) [unreleased]

 ```ruby
 Prophet.anomalies(series, interval_width: 0.99)